 The International Brain Research Organization (IBRO) is the global association of neuroscience societies established in 1961 that aims to promote and support neuroscience around the world through training, education, research, outreach and engagement activities, and the publication of two journals, Neuroscience and IBRO Neuroscience Reports.

 The 22q11.2 Deletion Syndrome Symposium offers a unique opportunity for parents and children affected by the condition to connect, share experiences, and gain valuable insights.
 Participants will benefit from the knowledge of leading specialists in Serbia and across Europe, who will present the latest advancements in research, diagnostics, and management of 22q11.2 Deletion Syndrome, including its associated risks for neurodevelopmental disorders.
+We have carefully selected speakers with extensive expertise, ensuring a comprehensive and engaging program.
+This event also serves to strengthen the connections established during the STREAMLINE project, and we are deeply grateful to IBRO for supporting this initiative.
+Details about registration will be announced soon.
+Stay tuned for updates about the Symposium, which will take place on November 22, 2025.

+On Friday, November 22th, the third Symposium entitled “22q Awareness Day ” was organized within the STREAMLINE project.
+We gathered around researchers, doctors, parents and children living with 22q11 deletion syndrome.
+This was another wonderful meeting with the hope that it will grow into a tradition.
 The Symposium started with Dr. Danijela Drakulić who presented STREAMLINE projects activities.
 Her opening speech was followed by from representatives of National organization for rare diseases of Serbia (NORBS) and “22q ex YU”, Stefan Živković and Vesna Vujičić, who talked about the current activities of their associations.
 At the end of opening speech Ana Knežević (President of inclusive center “Here’s a hand” (Evo ruka)) said that her message is that we should help to parents and children living with 22q11 deletion syndrome.
+STREAMLINE team members spent this wonderful evening with parents and children living with 22q11 deletion syndrome, enjoying in good talk and music.
+This was a great opportunity to better understand the life of people with 22q11.2 deletion syndrome and their daily struggles, but also to become familiar with their way of thinking and their many talents.
+Perhaps the most important thing is that this Symposium enabled parents who share the same problems to exchange experiences, to broaden perspectives, and create new contacts.

 Choosing a professional path is one of the most frequent problems students have in career counseling.
 Therefore, on November 8th, as part of the “Find out first-hand” program, the Center for Career Development and Student Counseling of the University of Belgrade and the Institute for Molecular Genetics and Genetic Engineering (IMGGI) of the University of Belgrade, organized a visit for final year students from the different faculties of natural sciences, University of Belgrade.
 Students had the opportunity to become more familiar with IMGGI, projects, and career planning possibilities.
 Dr Mina Perić described students how it is to work with human induced pluripotent cells technology, an exciting new era for the fields of stem cell biology and regenerative medicine, as well as disease modeling and drug discovery.

+November 22nd is the International 22q11 Day, with initiative to increase awareness about 22q11.2 deletion syndrome (22q11.2DS) by wearing a red wardrobe and lighting several buildings in red around the Europe.
 22q11.2DS is a genetic disorder caused by a heterozygous microdeletion of region q11.2 of chromosome 22.
 It is the most common microdeletion syndrome in humans with an estimated incidence of approximately 1/4000 per live births.
 After Down syndrome, 22q11.2 deletion syndrome is the second most common cause of developmental delay and congenital heart diseases.
 The spectrum of clinical manifestations in patients with this syndrome is very variable, even within the same family.
 Approximately, 25% of patients with 22q11.2DS develop schizophrenia.
 Intellectual disability is detected in approximately 45% of patients with 22q11.2DS, while Autism Spectrum Disorder is seen in 14-50% of cases.
 It accounts for approximately 2.4% of people with developmental disabilities and approximately 10% to 15% of people with Tetralogy of Fallot (a type of heart defect).
 Males and females of all ethnic backgrounds are affected in equal numbers.

 A diagnosis is quite challenging for 22q11 individuals due to their extremely diverse range of symptoms.
 Actually, 50% of people with 22q11 never receive a diagnosis.
 However, early treatment of the symptoms can lessen their severity, thus a person with 22q11 can have a far better life if diagnosed early.
 Additionally, early diagnosis helps educators better adjusting the learning environment, health experts better modifying their treatments, and parents better preparing for the arrival of their kid.
 Increasing public knowledge will thus lead to earlier illness diagnosis and better treatment.